Welcome to my Agency Navigator review.

-The accountability elements, the live Q&A calls, and the community are where you'll find the most value once you've completed the core modules.
+The accountability elements, the live Q&A calls, and the community are where you'll find the most value once you've completed the core modules of Iman's course.

 The three forms of accountability implemented in Agency Navigator are:

 - Peer-to-Peer – people at your level that you can work together with.

 - Alumni Accountability – people who are further along the journey who can help pull you along.